jkelvinc/TowerDefenseGame/README.md

 There are 2 types of bullets: Normal and Slow

 Managers
-LevelManager
+- LevelManager
-This manager looks at the Win/Lose conditions and starts/stops the game
+This manager looks at the Win/Lose conditions and starts/stops the game It then triggers the proper event (GameWon, GameLost) based on those conditions

-ResourceManager
+- ResourceManager
-Holds values for the different resources used in the game (Lives, Currency)
+Manages the values for the different resources used in the game (Lives, Currency)

 Winning/Losing
 A game is won is all WinConditions are fulfilled
-A game is lost if all LoseConditions are fulfilled WinConditions/LoseConditions extend GameCondition
+A game is lost if all LoseConditions are fulfilled
+WinConditions/LoseConditions extend GameCondition
 New Win/Lose Conditions can easily be created as long as they return the proper value of IsFullfilled

 Map